 If there is one defining feature of the empire Marvel has built over the last 13 years it would be the homogeneity of their films.
-After Iron Man launched the most popular franchise in the history of film, the MCU has understandably clung to the formula that launched their success.
+After 2008’s Iron Man launched the most popular franchise in the history of film, the MCU has understandably clung to the formula that spearheaded their success.
 Each installment features some variation of the same fights of good vs evil, the same hero archetype, the same fundamentally evil villain and a staunch avoidance of anything remotely controversial.

 In a similarly jarring reintroduction, Bucky (Sebastian Stan) begins his portion of the series in a therapy session, quite literally indicating that the bulk of Falcon and the Winter Soldier will explore the war each character wages within themselves.
-Bucky is trying to make right a past he can’t escape while Sam has to grapple with his duty country that can’t see beyond the color of his skin.
+Bucky is trying to make right a past he can’t escape while Sam has to grapple with his duty to a country that so often can’t see beyond the color of his skin.
 Each journey is fraught in their own way but neither is a problem that a super-soldier can punch their way out of.

 In that way alone Falcon and the Winter Soldier is a welcome departure from the bombast that defines the rest of the MCU, but the series subverts expectations in so many other ways.
-It’s no secret that compelling villains have long eluded Marvel Studios and here we get two fully formed adversaries in John Walker (Wyatt Russell), a hotheaded veteran chosen to be Cap over Sam, and Karli Morgenthau (Erin Kellyman), a young idealist leading an insurgency against the post-blip government.
+It’s no secret that compelling villains have long eluded Marvel Studios and here we get two fully formed adversaries in John Walker (Wyatt Russell), a hotheaded veteran chosen by the U.S. government to be Cap over Sam, and Karli Morgenthau (Erin Kellyman), a young idealist leading an insurgency against the post-blip government.
 Each is well intentioned yet ethically flexible and prone to aggression.
 For a franchise that has fastidiously delineated the good guys and bad guys, multiple characters in the murky middle is a real treat.

 In fact, Falcon and the Winter Soldier is so confident in its ideas that it almost feels out of place for characters that have appeared in multiple prior films.
 That isn’t even a knock on the show, it’s an indictment of everything preceding it.
 Of course Sam, a Black man in America, has contemplated his obligation to a country that has never seen him as equal.
 What a shame that it took eight Marvel appearances before even hinting at that.
 Perhaps doing the absolute basics of character building and thematic exploration shouldn’t be extolled, but for the MCU it’s revolutionary.